Pete Thomas (American football): Colorado State University

 Thomas played for the Colorado State Rams of Colorado State University from 2010 to 2011.
 He started attending Colorado State in the spring of 2010 due to graduating a semester early from high school.

 He started all twelve games as a freshman in 2010, setting a single-season school record with a .647 completion percentage.
 He was the only true freshman in the nation to start all of his team's games at quarterback.
+He was also the second freshman quarterback in school history to start the team's season opener (with the first being Bob Hainlen in 1945).
 Thomas completed 253 of 391 passes for 2,662 yards and 11 touchdowns with 13 interceptions.
 He broke Caleb Hanie's single-season freshman passing record and became the first freshman in school history to lead the team in passing yards.
 He completed 29 of 36 passes for 386 yards and three touchdowns in a 36–34 win against the Idaho Vandals on September 25, earning Mountain West Conference Offensive Player of the Week honors.
 Thomas led the Mountain West in pass completions and total plays in 2010.

 He started the first nine games of the 2011 season before suffering a knee injury that caused him to miss the rest of the year.
 He completed 161 of 261 passes for 1,607 yards and 7 touchdowns with 8 interceptions in 2011.
 He also rushed for three touchdowns and was a team captain.
 He had a 6–15 record as a starter at Colorado State.

 In January 2012, it was reported that Thomas had been granted his release from Colorado State and that he would be transferring to another school.
 The firing of head coach Steve Fairchild in December 2011 reportedly played a role in his decision to transfer.
 Thomas said "I needed a new start, and I am looking for that opportunity.
 When I committed to CSU, I never thought of Fairchild or the staff being fired, but it's a business."